 INPATIENT TRANSFER FROM A NONPARTICIPATING HOSPITAL TO A PARTICIPATING HOSPITAL

-Members emergently admitted to a nonparticipating hospital will be transferred to a participating hospital as soon as they are medically stable and a participating hospital is able to accept the patient.
-In these instances, one of our Concurrent Review Nurse Coordinators (CRNC) will assist in transferring the patient to a participating hospital.
+If one of your patients is admitted to a nonparticipating hospital, contact us immediately.
+One of our Concurrent Review Nurse Coordinators (CRNC) will assist in transferring the patient to a participating hospital.

 The CRNC will contact the:

-- Utilization Review Department of the nonparticipating hospital.
+- Utilization review department of the nonparticipating hospital.

 - Attending physician at the nonparticipating hospital.